 Both Entrance and Hardship Bursaries are means-tested using an application process through Bursary Administration Limited (BAL).
-On behalf of the School, BAL interview and assess each new applicant, generally with a visit to their home, before assimilating the information into a short factual report and a sheet summarising the financial information from each application.
+On behalf of the School, BAL interview and assess each new applicant, generally with a visit to their home (by telephone under pandemic conditions), before assimilating the information into a short factual report and a sheet summarising the financial information from each application.
 The School’s Bursary Committee use the information from BAL to inform their decisions on the level of Bursary assistance to award each applicant.
-As part of the application process, parents will be asked for their consent for us to share their contact details with BAL and that they are wishing to apply for a Bursary.
+As part of the application process, parents will be asked for their consent for us to share their contact details and data with BAL.

 The household income from all sources will be taken into account along with the value of monthly commitments, any investments, equity value in the home and level of mortgage.
 As a general rule, those with second/investment properties (unless it is their business/source of income), will preclude a Bursary being awarded.
 Likewise, a significant value of equity in the family home, a below average level of mortgage (related to earnings), any higher than normal levels of pension fund values, and more general lifestyle choices will all be factored into the Committee’s decision making.